irfan-mlops/opps_for_mlops/README.md

 # opps_for_mlops
-This is Opps for Mlops
+This is Opps for Mlops.